vector-man/IPS-Peek/IpsPeek/README.txt

 =========
 IPS Peek (c) 2014 CodeIsle.com All Rights Reserved.
 IPSV is released under the CodeIsle.com Freeware EULA (see included file 'LICENSE.txt' for details).

-Acknowledgements
+Acknowledgments
 ======
-Thanks to the creator of ObjectListView (http://objectlistview.sourceforge.net/cs/index.html) for giving permission to use their library in this application.
+Thanks to the creator of 'ObjectListView' (http://objectlistview.sourceforge.net/cs/index.html) for giving permission to use their library in this application.

 Fusoya's (http://fusoya.eludevisibility.org/) 'Lunar IPS' log files were the inspiration for the columns and export format used for 'IPS Peek.''